**Alt text:** A person in a blue shirt is holding a camera on a stabilizer, with the camera screen showing their face in focus.

 6. Does It Resonate with the Target Audience?

 The title should appeal directly to the intended demographic.
-To point out, a title like How to Train Your Dragon appeals to younger audiences and families, while The Social Network echoes deeply with technologically adept adults.
+For instance, a title like How to Train Your Dragon appeals to younger audiences and families, while The Social Network resonates with tech-shrewd adults.

 Tailoring the Title for Your Audience: